aaronbloomfield/ics/hws/hw-hashing.md

 How easy is it to create a malicious program with a specific MD5 hash?
 In this part we'll find out.

-For this task, we are going to follow these online [instructions](http://www.mscs.dal.ca/~selinger/md5collision/).
+For this task, we are going to follow [these online instructions](http://www.mscs.dal.ca/~selinger/md5collision/).
 This code is released under the Modified BSD and/or the GPL license, so I am allowed to use it here, as long as I don't claim credit for it (I'm not), and I include the license in the source code (it's included there).

 ### Set-up

-**Platform:** You will likely want to use the Linux VirtualBox for this task.
-For one, we can make no guarantees about the safety of the program, although when we ran it on our own computer, and the world didn't end.
-Additionally, you will be creating binary executables, which must be *Linux* binary executables (elf), **not** MacOS (Mach-O) or Windows (exe).
+**Platform:** You will likely want to use the Linux VirtualBox for this task. *Note that we can make no guarantees about the safety of the program*, although when we ran it on our own computer, and the world didn't end.
+Additionally, you will be creating binary executables, which must be *Linux* binary executables (elf), **not** MacOS (Mach-O) and not Windows (exe).
 We will be running them on a 64 bit Linux system, but 32 or 64 bit elf executables are fine.

-You can download the source code from the [instructions website](http://www.mscs.dal.ca/~selinger/md5collision/) or from Collab; the file is called `evilize-0.2.tar.gz` or `evilize-0.2.zip` (you only need one).
+You can download the source code from the [the online instructions website](http://www.mscs.dal.ca/~selinger/md5collision/) or from Collab's Resources page; the file is called `evilize-0.2.tar.gz` or `evilize-0.2.zip` (you only need one).

 ### Assignment

-Your task is to create two binary executables, `good` and `evil`, that have the same MD5 hash ([instructions](http://www.mscs.dal.ca/~selinger/md5collision/)).
+Your task is to create two binary executables, `good` and `evil`, that have the same MD5 hash ([see the instructions](http://www.mscs.dal.ca/~selinger/md5collision/)).
 Those executables should print something relevant (i.e., something "good" and something "evil") - it can be interesting quotations, good/evil instructions, etc.  __IT SHOULD NOT DO ANYTHING MALICIOUS__, as that would be a violation of your [Ethics honor pledge](../uva/ethics-pledge.pdf).  **ONLY** print something.
 Find some interesting quotations to entertain us!

 This process took 90 minutes on my home computer (3.4 Ghz machine) to run; your mileage may vary.
 And since the program only runs on one core, multi-core machines do not get much of a boost.
 When complete, check the MD5 checksums of "good" and "evil" - they should match.
 You should also run both programs to ensure they exhibit the behaviors you programmed in the `main_good()` and `main_evil()` functions.